ucsb-cs148-s21/1pm-t2-food-bank/team/NORM.md

 Meeting ID: 831 7740 1889
 Passcode: 678461

-# Rules:
+# Mutural respect:
-# Mutural respect: Respect the time and convenience of others.
+Respect the time and convenience of others.
 Don't be late for meetings.

+# Communication:
-# Communication: don't hesitate asking questions if you get stuck.
+Don't hesitate asking questions if you get stuck.
 If you can’t come to meeting, tell other early.

-# Use when2meet.com to confirm other possible meeting time
+Use when2meet.com to confirm other possible meeting time